Skip to main content

 Feature Gaps

-High cost for small firms
+High cost for small teams

 Positive